Call to arms: Thousands of Revolutionary War stories are waiting to be told. A new project asks the public to help uncover them – KION546

 When requirements for pension pay loosened in the 1830s, widows who were married before the conclusion of the war became eligible to apply.
 To receive funds, widows had to give oral testimonies about their husbands’ service and provide proof of their marriage.

-That means the National Archive files also include documents such as marriage licenses, wartime letters and soldiers’ diaries.
+That means the National Archives files also include documents such as marriage licenses, wartime letters and soldiers’ diaries.

 Judith Lines applied for widow’s pension in 1837 using one of the rarest kinds of documents – a correspondence from her husband written during his service under Gen. George Washington.
 John Lines’ 1781 note is the only known preserved letter penned by a Black Continental soldier.

-With the help of volunteer archivists, these rare, firsthand stories from the Revolutionary War will be accessible to the public and archived in the national library.
+With the help of volunteer archivists, these rare, firsthand stories from the Revolutionary War will be more accessible to the public and archived in the National Archives.
 Volunteers can register for a free account with the National Archives Catalog.
-No prior experience is required, and there are instructions and video tutorials.
+No prior experience is required.

 “This project is a way to help make accessible the records of our first veterans, the veterans of the Revolutionary War,” Isaacs said.